NMB-MIC/projects/mms_master/code/README.md

 # Program version
 #### @auther Suraphop Bunsawat

+## model zoo
+- raspberry pi as centerization and saperate database in local server
+- raspberry pi only send mqtt to local server

-## model raspberry pi as centerization and saperate database in local server
+### model raspberry pi as centerization and saperate database in local server

 1. import a json file to node-red in raspberry pi
 ```